 Mean score of companies in the Salt and Mineral Mining industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2025, New Hope Group reported total carbon emissions of approximately 698,318,000 kg CO2e, comprising 640,535,000 kg CO2e from Scope 1 and 57,783,000 kg CO2e from Scope 2 emissions.
-Scope 3 emissions were significantly lower at about 32,800 kg CO2e, with the majority stemming from the use of sold products (32,700 kg CO2e).
-The company has set ambitious targets to reduce its carbon footprint, particularly in Scope 1 emissions, which are mandated to decrease by 4.9% annually until 2030, following reforms to the Australian Government's Safeguard Mechanism that took effect on 1 July 2023.
-Additionally, New Hope Group is aligned with the New South Wales Government's long-term goal of achieving net zero emissions by 2050 for both Scope 1 and Scope 2 emissions.
+Scope 3 emissions were significantly lower, at about 32,800 kg CO2e, with the majority stemming from the use of sold products (32,700 kg CO2e).
+The company has set ambitious targets to reduce its carbon footprint, aligning with the Australian Government's Safeguard Mechanism, which mandates a 4.9% annual reduction in Scope 1 emissions from 2023 to 2030.
+Additionally, New Hope Group is committed to achieving net zero emissions by 2050 for both Scope 1 and Scope 2 emissions, in line with the New South Wales Government's long-term climate goals.
 Historically, emissions have fluctuated, with 2024 emissions recorded at approximately 728,138,000 kg CO2e and 2023 at about 653,556,000 kg CO2e.
 The data indicates a trend towards increased emissions in recent years, highlighting the challenges faced in meeting reduction targets.
-New Hope Group's emissions data is sourced directly from New Hope Corporation Limited, with no cascaded data from parent or related organizations.
-The company is actively working towards its climate commitments while navigating the complexities of emissions management in the coal industry.
+New Hope Group's emissions data is sourced from New Hope Corporation Limited, with no cascaded data from other parent organizations.
+The company is actively working to enhance its sustainability practices and reduce its environmental impact in the coal mining sector.

 Access structured emissions data, company-specific emission factors, and source documents